JuliDell/English-Learning-App/README.md

 •	Heroku - Used to deploy the project.

-•	Favicon.io - To create favicon.

-•	Chat-GPT - To find the most comom english phrasal verbs and their translation to portuguese.
+•	Chat-GPT - To find the most common english phrasal verbs and their translation to portuguese.

 ## Acknowledgments